datafix-com/HelloWorld/README.md

 <hr>

-* set up more of the tecnical community structure
+* set up more of the technical community structure
 * integrate a StackEdit interface
 * discuss documentation structures that will assist new users
 * noted that the selected options will build the project page(s) from the master branch as opposed to the docs directory